 IFFIm is a role model for humanitarian financing and indeed the entire field of global development, which faces constant funding challenges and unpredictability.
 IFFIm is an independent body, established as a United Kingdom (UK) charity, with no employees.
 It functions through the partnership of four parties: donors, the IFFIm Board, the World Bank and Gavi, the Vaccine Alliance.
-Between 2006 and 2022, IFFIm provided nearly one sixth of Gavi's programme funding.
-This has helped Gavi to immunise over 888 million children, saving over 15 million lives in the long term.
+Between 2006 and 2024, IFFIm provided more than one-sixth of Gavi's programme funding.
+This has helped Gavi to immunise over 1 billion children, saving over 17 million lives in the long term.

 IFFIm pioneered impact investing in 2006 as the first development finance entity in history to attract long-term, legally binding commitments from donors - pledges that support Gavi's vaccination programmes.
-IFFIm issues Vaccine Bonds, backed by these pledges, on international capital markets.
+IFFIm issues vaccine bonds, backed by these pledges, on international capital markets.
 The money raised through the bond issuances provides funding to Gavi.
 This process of transforming long-term donor commitments into immediate cash for Gavi is called frontloading.